Hawaiian Pulled Pork Skillet Nachos with Pineapple Guacamole is a delicious weeknight crock pot recipe that's full of craveable flavor!

 Hawaiian-Pulled-Pork-Skillet-Nachos-with-Pineapple-Guacamole-iowagirleats.com-07_mini

 Perfectly crispy, and BAKED, not fried!
-By the way, you could bake the chips a day ahead of time.
+By the way, you can bake the chips a day ahead of time.
 Just make sure they cool completely before storing in an airtight container.

 Hawaiian-Pulled-Pork-Skillet-Nachos-with-Pineapple-Guacamole-iowagirleats.com-08_mini